What Is CPM? Definition, Formula, Examples, and When to Use It

 It is difficult to measure and track

-Cost Per Mille can be easily tracked by monitoring impressions and analyzing the overall performance of advertising campaigns.
-Tools like Google Analytics, ad network dashboards and many other instruments make it easier to supervise such campaigns.
+CPM campaigns can be tracked by monitoring impressions and analyzing overall campaign performance.
+Tools such as Google Analytics and ad network dashboards make it easier to measure results.

 Josh Sebo COO of OfferVault